 Step 4.
 Use the concept selected and write the stem

-* Client worked in yard yesterday and their right lower back is in spasms
+• Client worked in yard yesterday and his/her right lower back is in spasms

-What are the first questions that need to be answered?
+What are the first questions that need to be asked?

 Step 5.
 Write a key to represent important information the Massage Therapy student should know